yannicvlegel/node-p1-reader/README.md

 # Node.js P1-Reader

-Node.js package for reading and parsing data from the P1 port of a Dutch Smart Meter.
+Node.js package for reading and parsing data from the P1 port of a Smart Meter.
+Current, both Dutch (DSMR 2.2, 4.x and 5.x) and Belgian (eMUCs 1.4) Smart Meters are supported.
-Data is parsed according to the official DSMR4.0 specification by Netbeheer Nederland, which is currently used by most popular Kaifa and Landis+Gyr Smart Meters.

 ## How to use

 The serial connection is automatically opened on initiating the P1-Reader.
-Use the `reading` event to start receiving data, which should come in every 10 seconds (for DSMR <5.0) or every second (for DSMR >=5.0).
+Use the `reading` event to start receiving data, which should come in every 10 seconds (for DSMR <5.0) or every second (for DSMR >=5.0 and eMUCs).

 ```javascript
 const P1Reader = require('p1-reader');